Divorce Nebraska Custody

 • The mediator helps in 'reality testing' that results in a workable parenting plan

-• As parent-to-parent communication takes place, the parents experience how to handle future disagreements
+• As parent-to-parent communication takes place, the parents can learn to handle future disagreements during their divorce as well

-• The parents get an opportunity to come together neutrally, create options and concentrate on the best future for their child
+• The parents get an opportunity to come together and reach to a common agreement, create options and concentrate on the best future for their child

 Divorce Papers